sillsdev/ptx2pdf/docs/documentation/SideBars.md

 will be 0.2 of the page height.
 If splitting a given chunk of the box is impossible, the algorithm will increase the chunk-size until a break IS possible.

-*NB:* Breakable in out-of-body positions triggers a bug in the page output mechanism and *things go  horribly wrong* if this option is used.
+*NB:* At the last time of testing, `\Breakable` in out-of-body positions triggers a bug in the page output mechanism and *things go  horribly wrong* if this option is used.

 ## Ending the category